DevMountain/FacebookViewer/README.md

 ####GET /me
 Create this route in your server.js that returns the user's Facebook profile data.
 The data is stored in `req.user` if you've set everything up correctly.
 Return a JSON representation of this data at the `/me` endpoint.

-Use Postman to verify that you can in fact get the JSON data from the `/me` endpoint.
+Use Postman or the browser to verify that you can in fact get the JSON data from the `/me` endpoint.